Marriage and Family Therapist (MFT) – Career, Salary & State Licensure

 Step 1: Graduate from High School or Obtain a GED (Four Years)

-Completing high school or a GED is the first step towards becoming a marriage and family therapist.
+Completing high school or a GED is the first step toward becoming a marriage and family therapist.
 Students can prepare for this career while still in high school by focusing on courses such as psychology, social sciences, English, and math.
 Advanced Placement (AP) classes are also good because students can earn college credits before graduating high school and improve their college applications.

 Step 2: Complete a Bachelor’s Degree (Four Years)